RasaHQ/rasa/docs/http.rst

 Events and Action Execution
 ---------------------------

-Instead of writing the actions in python code, you can use the http API to write the code that should be run in an arbitrary language.
+Instead of writing the actions in python code, you can use the HTTP API to write the code that should be run in an arbitrary language.